 Member judicatories send clergy and lay representatives to this meeting in December, which is held at a church in Wisconsin Dells.
 Regional denominational leaders are also present at this gathering.
 The Annual Meeting is a blend of educational experiences focused on issues of concern to Wisconsin’s religious community, as well as carrying out some governance responsibilities, including the election of leaders, adoption of a budget, and welcoming new denominational members into the Council’s life.

-- Vice President: Rev. Walter Bauldrick, Wisconsin District, African Methodist Episcopal Church
+- Vice President: Rev. Staci Marrese-Wheeler, Wisconsin District, Moravian Church

 - Treasurer: Dave Groenewold, Evangelical Lutheran Church in America

 A Board of Directors meets three times a year.
 It is composed of 12-15 members elected by the annual meeting.
 The Board has specific governance responsibilities, including fiduciary oversight, program review, and visioning.

 Unity and Relationships Commission